 The process of surrogacy is not new and is there for centuries.
 There is evidence of the existence of the concept of one woman bearing a child for another found in historical times.
 But then it was not termed as surrogacy nor had any set rules and regulations like now.

 Glimpse of History

 - Biblical Times: The story of Sarah, Abraham, and Hagar was mentioned in “The Book of Genesis” as the first indication of surrogacy.
 Sarah and Abraham could not conceive a child of their own from their wedlock.
 This made Sarah turn to her most faithful maidservant Hagar.
 She insisted Hagar be the mother of Abraham’s child.
-This case was termed as traditional surrogacy.
+This case was termed traditional surrogacy.
 In such a process the surrogate mother uses her own egg in the child she’s carrying for the intended parents.
 Both Sarah and Abraham had happily claimed the child as their own.

 - 1975: The first successful IVF embryo transfer was conducted ethically.

 - 1976: Lawyer Noel Keane was instrumental in executing the first legal surrogacy agreement in the history of surrogacy.
 However, it was a traditional surrogacy, where the donor did not receive any compensation for the pregnancy.
 This was treated as a first breakthrough in the United States because this helped to establish the infertility center to arrange hundreds of surrogate pregnancies every year.

 - 1978: It took three years from embryo transfer to baby conception through IVF and the first baby was born.